BitPatty/zig-zag-zoe/README.md

 > Note that the build is configured for x86_64 only

 The project was implemented using zig 0.13.0 and libSDL3.so.0.1.7.
-The SDL wrapper is configured to use `vulkan` for rendering, it can be adjusted if necessary (see `src/sdl.zig`).
 As the time of this writing SDL3 has not been released yet and oftentimes must be built ["The Unix Way"](https://wiki.libsdl.org/SDL3/Installation).
 The repository includes an SDL submodule that will be built together with the binary.

 To build the project run the following command: